ftrias/TeensyDebug/README.md

 File IO command
 -------------------------------------------

-GDB supports the target writing files in the PCs file system.
-This is suppored by the `debug.file_*` option.
+GDB supports the target writing files in the PC's file system.
+This is suppored by the `debug.file_*()` menthods.
 They follow the standard Posix conventions.
 If a function returns a negative number, it means failure: The methods of `debug` are:

 * `int file_errno()`
 * `int file_open(const char *file, int flags = O_CREAT | O_RDWR, int mode = 0644)`